SuperStar0718/MarkDownScript/data/The Wellbeing Project.md

 Anchor Co-creators are: Ashoka, Georgetown University, Impact Hub, Porticus, Skoll Foundation, and Synergos.

-Tavistock Institute is a Research Partner
+Tavistock Institute is a Research Partner123